Articles tagged with: PEA

 The securities commissions consider that the cautionary language an important component of the PEA Technical Report and may red-flag it if it’s not in all the right places.
 However this cautionary language is generally focused on the resource.

-For example the typical “The reader is cautioned that Inferred Resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that value from such Resources will be realized either in whole or in part.”
-In that cautionary statement there is no mention of all the other speculative assumptions that may have been used in the study.
+For example the typical “The reader is cautioned that Inferred Resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that value from such Resources will be realized either in whole or in part.

 For example, the Inferred resource may not be that significant however the amount of metallurgical test work might be a more significant uncertainty.
 The previous cautionary language doesn’t address this issue.
 Therefore it is important to consider the chapters in the Report pertaining to risks and recommendations for a more complete picture of the entire report.